-Strategic planning is underway at Union College.
-Over the 2018-19 academic year, hundreds of students, faculty, staff and administrators with a broad range of expertise and perspectives are working to chart a course for Union’s future in a rapidly changing world.
-These efforts will culminate with a new Strategic Plan for consideration by the Board of Trustees in October 2019.
+Union College will soon have a new strategic plan, The Power of Union (2020-2025).
+Over the past year, hundreds of students, faculty, staff and administrators with a broad range of expertise and perspectives worked hard to chart a course for Union’s future.
+The result is a strategic plan draft that will be affirmed by the Board of Trustees in October 2019.

 Oversight and Committees

-President David Harris is leading the strategic planning effort in consultation with many members of the Union College community, including an executive committee, a Board of Trustees ad hoc committee, and working groups.
-A designated project manager, Blair Raymond (x6011), is responsible for ensuring that all aspects of strategic planning proceed on schedule and in a manner that will produce the most successful final plan.
+President David Harris led the strategic planning effort in consultation with many members of the Union College community, including an executive committee, a Board of Trustees ad hoc committee, and working groups.
+A designated project manager, Blair Raymond (x6011), was responsible for ensuring that all aspects of strategic planning proceed on schedule and in a manner that will produce the most successful final plan.

-The Strategic Plan executive committee consists of the existing Planning and Priorities Group (P&P).
-At least one P&P meeting per month is devoted to strategic planning.
-This group is responsible for advising on the structure, process, initial focal areas, emerging recommendations, and final substance of the strategic plan.
+The Strategic Plan executive committee consisted of the existing Planning and Priorities Group (P&P).
+At least one P&P meeting per month was devoted to strategic planning.
+This group was responsible for advising on the structure, process, initial focal areas, emerging recommendations, and final substance of the strategic plan.

-An ad hoc committee of the Board of Trustees meets with President Harris monthly to receive updates and provides guidance on all aspects of the strategic plan.
-The committee provides a broad range of perspectives and serves as a proxy for the full Board.
+An ad hoc committee of the Board of Trustees met with President Harris monthly to receive updates and provide guidance on all aspects of the strategic plan.
+The committee provided a broad range of perspectives and serves as a proxy for the full Board.

-Four working groups with broad campus representation are responsible for deep dives on major areas of interest:
+Four working groups with broad campus representation were responsible for deep dives on major areas of interest:

 - Academic Offerings